 The Knoll Garden

 This cottage garden is located in the right front part of the yard, bordered by the street on one side, our driveway on the opposite side, slightly elevated on a grassy knoll, and is a charming mix of perennials and annuals.
 It is the main garden viewed from the living room and where I plant my most precious roses.
 This not only gives me beautiful views throughout the season but also protects the roses from visiting deer that love to nibble their sweet buds and tender leaves.

-The Butterfly Bush blooms non-stop into late fall, with lovely, deep purple, fragrant spires at each branch tip.
+The Butterfly Bush blooms non-stop into late fall, with lovely, deep purple, spires at each branch tip.
 It can easily grow to ten feet in one season!
 You will want several of these shrubs.
 There are at least three shades of lavender plus white and pink.
 Butterflies and hummingbirds love them!
 They can be pruned back hard as they bounce back in the spring.
 They make great fillers in the garden, giving the space a full, mature look.
-I have under-planted the deep purple one with strawberries, lavender Chicago daylilies, and pink petunias.
+I have under-planted the deep purple one with strawberries, lavender Chicago day lilies, and pink petunias.
 The light lavender Butterfly Bush looks lovely planted with white Gaura and tall, pink phlox.
 Gaura has long, willowy branches covered with little white blossoms.
 It gives the garden a wispy, delicate look.
 Bees love it!
-The deep pink Gaura is lovely planted nearby, neighbors to a mallow shrub.
+The deep pink Gaura is lovely planted nearby, neighbors to a Rose of Sharon tree.

 There are many species of plants here, all special, each one a glory.
-A hand-set brick pathway winds between the white, pink-edged mums, the roses, and variegated maple shrub.
+A hand-set brick pathway winds between the white, pink-edged Mums, the roses, and variegated maple shrub.
 It then twists and turns past the strawberry bed, the day lilies and tall, white Shasta Daisies.
-Pink yarrow, coral gladioli, and mallow complete the path and ends with the fragrant honeysuckle vine.
-The honeysuckle is incredible, climbing the fences, scrambling over the pyracantha bushes, and even daring to cover the nearest rose.
+Pink Yarrow, coral gladioli, and mallow complete the path and ends with the fragrant honeysuckle vine.
+The Honeysuckle is incredible, climbing the fences, scrambling over the Pyracantha bushes, and even daring to cover the nearest rose.
 The fragrance of its blooms in summer is delightful as the honeysuckle changes from white to ivory color.
 These are some of my earliest rose purchases in the Knoll garden:

 Roundelay, a fragrant, red rose on long stems